 - Water pump failure, blown or damaged hoses, damaged radiator

 - In extreme cases, engine damage as a result of overheating

 For a trouble-free cooling system, frequent service is vital.

 How Coolant Works In The Cooling System

 Coolant in your vehicle is made of a 50-50 mix of antifreeze and water.
 The cooling system is made of parts and fluid working together to control the temperature of the engine.
-The cooling system is a collection of passages inside the engine block and heads, a water pump, a thermostat, a radiator, and bunch of hoses.
-The coolant runs through these parts, and ensures the optimal engine operating temperatures.
+The cooling system is a collection of passages inside the engine block and heads, a water pump, a thermostat, a radiator, and a bunch of hoses.
+The coolant runs through these parts and ensures the optimal engine operating temperatures.